RobertRingel/LearningTasks4Programming/Java/04_CollectionOfObjects/TagedGPSLocations.md

 Implement a main-method to demonstrate the functionality of the new class.
 Finally explain you code to another student.

-Potential GPS locations a related tags are:
+Potential GPS locations and related tags are:
 - tag: Dresden: 52.05, 13.81, Blue Wonder Bridge; 51.04, 13.73, University of Applied Sciences
 - tag: History: 52.05, 13.81, Blue Wonder Bridge